At the School of Life Sciences we are committed to inspiring the next generation of researchers and leaders in life sciences.

-We therefore provide a number of Summer Research Opportunities for Undergraduates, giving students the invaluable experience of working in real research laboratories during the summer vacation months.
-The schemes are open to Dundee University students and those from elsewhere, including international students.
+We therefore provide a number of summer research opportunities for Undergraduates, giving students the invaluable experience of working in real research laboratories during the summer vacation months.
+The schemes are open to University of Dundee students and those studying in other UK Universities.

 Is a summer research placement right for me?